 Those who believe in the good old days and believe that, overall, things are getting worse in society are likely ill-acquainted with what life was like in the great cities of England and America during the late 19th century and early 20th century.
 With almost no government run social services to fall back on, the poor lived a hard scrabble life.
 As usual, those who suffered the most were the children, who often represented an impossible burden to an impoverished family.
+In Victorian England, being a single mother or having a child out of wedlock condemned the woman to shame and ostracism.
+As a result, many babies were simply abandoned.

 Thousands of orphaned and abandoned children were left to fend for themselves in great squalor and poverty.
 Few did anything about it.